Skip to main content

 How does Chesaning Union Schools Alternative Education rank in MI?

-Chesaning Union Schools Alternative Education is ranked #1099 out of 3,190 schools in MI.
+Chesaning Union Schools Alternative Education ranks #1,260 of 3,192 schools in MI.

 What is Chesaning Union Schools Alternative Education's MySchoolScout rating?

-Chesaning Union Schools Alternative Education has a composite rating of 6.9 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Chesaning Union Schools Alternative Education has a current MySchoolScout rating of 6.7 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Chesaning Union Schools Alternative Education?